 Notice how the the borders disappear when the blades do not cut at the right places?
 A few millimetres can make all the difference to your card design.

-4. Use Complimentary Colours
+4. Use Complementary Colours

 Choose colours that are aesthetically pleasing.
 A mish-mash of bright and bold colours may make your card stand out in a stack of 50, but it could be for the wrong reasons.
 It’s also worthwhile to think beyond your business cards: try to keep your colour scheme consistent throughout your media (website, twitter, email signature) to develop a professional image of yourself.